Library Fact Sheets

 In 2006, the MH-53 and F-117 Weapons Instructor Courses deactivated and the merger with the Mobility Weapons School added the C-130, KC-135 and C-17 Weapons Instructor Courses.
 In 2008, the Weapons School added the F-22 and the MQ-1/9 Weapons Instructor Courses.
 In 2009, the school added the ICBM Weapons Instructor Course under the 328th Weapons Squadron.
 In 2012, ICBM was moved under the 315th Weapons Squadron and the Cyber Warfare Weapons Instructor Course was added to compliment the Space course under the 328th Weapons Squadron.

-Today's Weapons School encompasses 18 squadrons, teaching 24 Weapons Instructor Courses and 30 combat specialties at eight locations.
+Today's Weapons School encompasses 18 squadrons, teaching 24 Weapons Instructor Courses, two Advanced Enlisted Courses and 30 combat specialties at eight locations.

-The 63-year tradition of excellence associated with the USAF Weapons School continues as today's graduates help transform and inspire our nation's combat power.
+The 65-year tradition of excellence associated with the USAF Weapons School continues as today's graduates help transform and inspire our nation's combat power.

 Applying to Weapons School

 Active Duty, Air National Guard and Air Force Reserve officers may apply for admission to the School.
-In order to be considered for acceptance, students must be fully qualified instructors and submit a nomination package consisting of an applicant data sheet and a one-page nomination letter from the nominee's Wing Commander (or equivalent).
+In order to be considered for acceptance, students must be fully qualified instructors and submit a nomination package consisting of an applicant data sheet and a one-page nomination letter from the nominee's Wing Commander, or equivalent.
 Students are chosen by a central selection board.
-For the most updated information on applying to School, please visit the ACC/A3TW Weapons and Tactics page (https://cs.eis.af.mil/weptac/Wpnschool/default.aspx).
+For the most updated information on applying to School, please visit the ACC/A3TW Weapons and Tactics page at https://cs.eis.af.mil/weptac/Wpnschool/default.aspx.

 USAF Fact Sheet